 A culture of caring and giving back

-Nearly 50 units throughout the hospital donated diaper bags stuffed with newborn essentials, as well as boxes of diapers, baby bottles, receiving blankets, handcrafted clothing, quilts, booties, toys and other items.
+All the units throughout the hospital participate and donate diaper bags stuffed with newborn essentials, as well as boxes of diapers, baby bottles, receiving blankets, handcrafted clothing, quilts, booties, toys and other items.

-“Our Grossmont family is a very generous group and we had a feeling it would be something many folks would be interested in doing,” Ingram says.
+“Our Grossmont family is a very generous group and when we started doing this in 2019, we had a feeling it would be something many folks would be interested in,” Ingram says.

-Linda Van Fulpen, volunteer services manager, helped to operationalize the event and enlisted the support of nearly 200 volunteers to ensure the collection process ran smoothly.
+Linda Van Fulpen, volunteer services manager, helps to operationalize the event and enlists the support of nearly 200 volunteers to ensure the collection process runs smoothly.

 The volunteers are often the backbone of hospital projects helping the East County community.
-Last year alone, more than 650 volunteers, including 22 therapy dogs, provided 100,173 hours of service.
-This is the most in the Sharp system and the second highest in San Diego County.
+Last year alone, more than 625 volunteers, including 25 therapy dogs, provided nearly 95,000 hours of service.
+This is the most in the Sharp system and second highest in San Diego County.

 Serving a diverse community

 Sharp Grossmont serves the greater East County San Diego community including La Mesa, El Cajon, Lemon Grove, Lakeside, Spring Valley and Santee.
 According to data provided by the U.S. Census Bureau’s 2015 five-year American Community Survey, 1 of every 7 people living in East County, or 14.1% of the population, live in poverty.
 The rates vary across East County cities from 7.8% in Santee to 24.2% in El Cajon.